 Transfer to your hotel in Athens using an official taxi standing right outside your arrival terminal.
-We have great hotel tips for you.
+Find out more about our best hotel recommendations in Athens that are popular with cruise guests.
 Relax and enjoy your first of 3 nights in Athens.

 Days 2-3: Exploring Athens

-Follow our 2 days sightseeing tips before you start your cruise.
-You’ll find detailed itineraries including:
+Follow our two days sightseeing tips before you start your cruise.

 Time to cruise!
-Your Greek Isles cruise from Athens including 6 more fantastic destinations in Greece is finally here.
-Check-out from your hotel and transfer to the Port of Piraeus, Athens main cruise port terminal.
+Your Greek Isles cruise from Athens, including six more fantastic destinations in Greece, is finally here.
+Check out from your hotel and transfer to the Port of Piraeus, Athens’s top cruise port terminal.

-The easiest way to get from city to port for your Greek Isles cruise is by taxi.
+The easiest way to get from the city to the port for your Greek Isles cruise is by taxi.
 Ask your hotel for help in making a reservation.

 Alternatively, see our detailed information on how to get to the port here.

-Your port name, address and check-in time is on your cruise ticket.
+Your port name, address, and check-in time are on your cruise ticket.
 Make sure you get there in time!

 Cruise Line: Norwegian Cruise Line Name of Ship: Norwegian Gem – read more about the fantastic Norwegian Gem and Norwegians “Jewel” class ships here!
 Start Date: Departures from May to August (Tip!
 Cruise dates and itineraries are subject to change at any time.
-Check with Norwegian Cruise Line at the time of booking) Cruise Port: From/To Port of Piraeus, Greece
+Check with Norwegian Cruise Line or find the itinerary to suit you here).
+Cruise Port: From/To Port of Piraeus, Greece

 Days 4 to 11: Greek Isles Cruise with Norwegian Cruise Line (7 nights)